pauldougan/hello-steampipe/docs/1-deploy_request-driven-web-service.md

 # #1 Deploy hello-steampipe with AWS Copilot as a request driven web service

-> this does not work because of lack of support for web sockets in apprunner
+> this does not work because of lack of support for web sockets in apprunner see https://github.com/aws/apprunner-roadmap/issues/13

 ```
 copilot init  --app hello-steampipe \